 “I experienced how a solution to a problem can be approached from different perspectives.
 Brainstorming sessions, exploring new techniques, continuously looking forward for an efficient algorithm with compatibility really helps a person to be a valuable team member for any project in the future.”

 “Being a fresh BSc graduate and having the opportunity to work with a post-doc and a Phd student provided me relevant exposure to a research environment.
 I developed new ways of thinking about problem solving by working with them.
 Furthermore, the interdisciplinary nature of the workshop encouraged a high level of interaction.
 I have come to realize the importance and power of expression of simple yet elegant visualizations to represent complex research is simply phenomenal.
 I was surprised and thrilled to have accomplished so much in such a short period of time.”

-Lead Instructor: Dr Mark D. Ward, Assistant Professor and Associate Director of Center for Science of Information, Purdue University
+Lead Instructor: Dr Mark D. Ward, Associate Professor and Associate Director of Center for Science of Information, Purdue University

 TA: Yucong Zhang, PhD candidate, Department of Statistics, Purdue University

 Workshop Chair: Brent T. Ladd, Director of Education, Center for Science of Information, Computer Science, Purdue University

 Co-chair: Kelly Andronicos, Director of Diversity, Center for Science of Information, Computer Science, Purdue University

 Prior to the workshop, attendees will complete a brief four-week online course - free of charge - introducing them to the R environment and working with data sets during the weeks before the workshop starts [approx. 4 hrs per week commitment] This short course is presented online through tutorials recorded by Dr. Mark D. Ward, and results in all students starting the workshop with a comparable level of experience using R.